chrislattman/blogging-project/docs/docker/README.md

 Docker is a tool used to containerize operating systems.
 It facilitates software development by mitigating the need for virtual machines (in most cases).

+Kubernetes is a container orchestration tool which manages a cluster of servers each running Docker.

 ## Table of Contents

 - [Getting started](#getting-started)